 In Colloquium you will:

 The class materials and discussions in Colloquium are designed to provide you with tools for success in college.
 Much of what you learn in Colloquium is based upon the feedback of Linfield students and faculty who have taught Colloquium for many years.
 Like other classes, you should plan to ask questions, participate in discussions, and connect with your faculty and peer advisors individually outside of class.
-Your first Colloquium assignment is to read Ignorance: How it Drives Science, by Stuart Firestein.
+Your first Colloquium assignment is to read The Sixth Extinction: An Unnatural History, by Elizabeth Kolbert.
 Check out the Summer Common Reading page for more details.
 You will receive a copy of the book in May, along with your Orientation guide and advising and registration materials.
 Plan to arrive on campus for Orientation Weekend with the book completed and ready to discuss your ideas with your Colloquium classmates.

 Your Colloquium instructor will also serve as your faculty advisor until you decide to declare your major (and your Colloquium advisor may remain your advisor if you choose to major in his/her department).
 Your other Colloquium instructor is a peer advisor, an upper-class student who will guide you in discovering what it means to be a Linfield student.
 View the Colloquium faculty and peer advisor pictures and biographies.